ramiro-ruiz/ramiroruiz.com/content/about.md

 custom_style: about
 ---

-I’m a designer and serial challenge taker with {{< exp-years >}} years of experience in brand and product design, as a happily curious person I'm always looking to learn or find new ways to improve things.
+I’m a designer and serial challenge taker with over {{< exp-years >}} years of experience in brand and product design, as a happily curious person I'm always looking to learn or find new ways to improve things.

 Currently, I’m working as a product designer and in any design-related tasks as the one-person design team at the fast-growing startup **Guidewheel**.